cel-esx/EGL314_TeamB/MultiPlay3.md

 # OSC MultiPlay3

 ## Purpose
-This software allows the track to play one or more audio tracks at any time, enhancing players' experience with the different sound effects.
+This software allows the track to play one or more audio tracks at any time, enhancing players' experience with different sound effects.

 ## Configuration and set up
 1. Download [MultiPlay3 Version 3.0.50.0](https://da-share.com/forum/index.php?topic=74.0)